*This article has been sponsored by CIBC

 If you need to see more than your four walls, consider booking a staycation at a local hotel (if the government allows it, of course).
 Many hotels across Canada have implemented health and safety measures to protect guests, and they could really use the business.
 Some are even offering some great deals!
 If you have a CIBC Aventura® Visa Infinite* Card, you can use the CIBC Rewards Centre to find exclusive promotions and book stays at some stellar hotels.
 Plus, you’ll earn 2 points for every $1 spent on travel purchased through the CIBC Rewards Centre.
 You may even be able to pay for your hotel staycation with points using the Payment with Points option (as usual, conditions apply).

-Sign up for the CIBC Aventura® Visa Infinite* Card and earn up to $800 in travel rewards!
+Sign up for the CIBC Aventura® Visa Infinite* Card and get over $1,250 in value including a first year annual fee rebate!†

 † Conditions apply.